RISC-KC/basic_rv32s/guidelines/development_log.md

 Then the Exception Detector can simultaneously recognize the misaligned jump_target and proceed with PTH normally.
 (20:32)
 Let’s implement it right away.

-It works… (20:35) I made the PCC self-stall the PC, and the simulation no longer freezes.
+It works...
+(20:35) I made the PCC self-stall the PC, and the simulation no longer freezes.
-The 30th instruction shows up cleanly in the waveform…
+The 30th instruction shows up cleanly in the waveform...
 Now I’ll wire the Exception Detector signals so PTH actually runs.

 We need to detect misalignment for all branch targets, not just jump_target.